 We really like what MSR has done with the Access.
-Many 4-season tents are overkill for mild winter conditions, and in those cases a decently strong yet slightly less bombproof tent will do.
-Enter the Access, which was released in 2017 and weighs in at an extremely light 3 pounds 10 ounces for the 2-person version.
+Many 4-season tents are overkill for mild winter conditions, and in those cases a decently strong yet moderately less bombproof tent will do.
+Enter the Access, a double-walled tent that weighs in at an extremely light 3 pounds 10 ounces for the two-person version.
 You still get two doors and two vestibules, 29 square feet of floor area (our testers jumped up to the three-person version for extra space plus a canine), and surprisingly good weather protection.
 For backcountry ski trips when the weather is fairly good or you won’t be fully exposed, the Access is a really cool tent to have in your quiver.

 The MSR Access’s “treeline” designation is a bit tricky.
 The last thing you want is to be in over your head in a winter storm, and the sub-4-pound weight is awfully light (this means that it essentially is a tougher version of a 3-season backpacking tent).
 But we took the Access out in the B.C. backcountry and even the Cordillera Huayhuash in Peru with no issues.
 It’s worth noting that in blustery conditions, the fly doesn’t fully extend to the ground and therefore you must create a snow wall for protection from drafts and drifts.
 And the tent doesn’t include MSR Blizzard stakes (just regular pegs), so we recommend bringing those along...
 Read in-depth review